Cycling from Germany's Financial Hub...

-I can't imagine Lufthansa are too happy with Ryanair flying daily to their main German hub and offering £15 fares compared to the £150 charged by the incumbent.
-That said, a longer transfer time to a cheaper landing spot is a small price to pay compared to paying a small fortune for a flight.
+I can't imagine Lufthansa is too happy with Ryanair flying daily to their main German hub and offering £15 fares compared to the £150 charged by the incumbent.
+That said, longer transfer times to a cheaper landing spot is a small price to pay compared to paying a small fortune for a flight.

 I stayed at the national 'DJH' youth hostel on the River Main for the bargain price of €24 per night and for a central location in a business city, this was great value.
 I hadn't done much research about the area and was pleased to see that the suburb where the hostel was located - Sachsenhausen was a lively area with plenty of local bars, supermarkets and places to eat, yet very close to Central Frankfurt just over the bridge.

 Annoyingly, the hostel was quite noisy and my first night was spent in the company of two Koreans travelling around Europe who left very early to catch a train and a slightly odd chap travelling around Europe selling mobile phone accessories.
 Both annoyingly broke the unwritten hostel rule of not loudly rustling plastic bags when other people are sleeping in dorm rooms!

 The next day, I hired a bike from a local company called 'Frankfurt Bike Tours' close to the hostel and paid €19 for day hire of a hybrid touring bike.
 I was pleased by the quality of the rental bike and the sturdiness of the frame, excellent gearing and comfortable riding position.